 Summertime flavors shine in pan-fried Roasted Corn Zucchini Fritters with Chipotle Lime Cream!
 Stuffed full of late summer veggies they make a satisfying vegetarian main.
-They’re freezer friendly too! vegetarian + optionally dairy free and gluten free
+They’re freezer friendly too! vegetarian + easily dairy and gluten free

 More zucchini you say!?
 Why, yes!
 My Ma was here, all the way from Texas, to help me with this one.
 Our CSA share continues to provide copious amounts of zucchini and I couldn’t help but load up on corn at Prairie Bottom Farm, knowing my Ma would go crazy for it.